-Our lab undertakes a quantitative analysis of gene regulatory mechanisms at the single-cell, single-molecule level to discover how stereotypical gene control during normal development as well as altered states in diseases emerge from seemingly stochastic molecular transactions.
-Specifically, we use advanced imaging and genomic tools to decode how dynamic molecular regulations operating in the 3D nucleus of a live cell influence gene expression kinetics; and how this network of regulatory transactions eventually drives elaborate cellular behaviors during animal development.
-We are also keen to apply these new research approaches to answer outstanding questions in neuroscience.
+Tradition: As a long-standing research direction in the lab, we undertake a quantitative analysis of gene regulatory mechanisms at the single-cell, single-molecule level to discover how stereotypical gene control during normal development as well as altered states in diseases emerge from seemingly stochastic molecular transactions.
+Specifically, we aim to decode functional links between genome organization, TF dynamics and transcription.